 4) Leg Injuries

 Next up on our list of common motorbike injuries is those involving the lower body such as the legs, knees and feet.
-Compared to the upper body, here there is less chance of an injury causing death.
+Compared to the upper body, here there is less chance of an injury-causing death.
 However, that doesn’t mean that leg injuries can’t be serious.
-These type of injuries can still cause lasting damage which may also result in a negative impact on your overall physical and mental health.
+These types of injuries can still cause lasting damage which may also result in a negative impact on your overall physical and mental health.
 Leg injuries can affect your ability to return to normal life depending on the severity of the injury.
 In some cases, you may require surgery or amputation.
 This can leave you unable to walk on your own free will and the road to recovery can be long and challenging.

 5) Bone Fractures

 Several areas of your body can be prone to enduring a bone fracture, whether it’s your arms, hands or pelvis.
 In motorbike accidents, a broken leg is a very common cause.
-This often happens following a rough collision or if heavy weight crashes down on the motorcyclist’s leg.
+This often happens following a rough collision or if a heavy weight crashes down on the motorcyclist’s leg.
 Unlike motorists, motorcyclists don’t have the protection of seatbelts and a stable interior to cushion their impact.
 In most cases, a collision will result in the motorcyclist detaching from their vehicle and colliding with a hard object.
-As well as broken legs, wrist and arm fractures can occur frequently when motorcyclists try to shield themselves upon impact.
+As well as broken legs, wrists and arms, a motorcyclist fracture can occur frequently when the rider tries to shield themselves upon impact.

 Have you been involved in a motorbike accident that wasn’t your fault?
 We are specialists in this area of law.
-Please contact us today for a free consultation to see whether you are eligible to claim for compensation or use our motorbike accident compensation calculator.
+Please contact us today for a free consultation to see whether you are eligible to claim compensation or use our motorbike accident compensation calculator.